-All clinical experiences are mandatory, including on-campus and off-campus clinical experiences.
+All clinical experiences are mandatory.
 Clinical absences will negatively impact a student's ability to meet clinical course competencies, which may result in course failure.
 Students must make clinical attendance a priority (i.e., do not schedule family, personal or work-related events during clinical experiences throughout the semester).
-Clinical experiences may occur on campus holidays.
+Clinical experiences may occur at any time of day, any day of the week, and on campus holidays.
 Refer to course syllabus to determine actual clinical days.

-In the rare event that a student has a personal schedule concern that conflicts with a scheduled clinical experience, the student must immediately notify the Clinical Course Coordinator to discuss and resolve the scheduling conflict.
+In the rare event that a student has a personal schedule concern that conflicts with a scheduled clinical experience, the student must immediately notify the CCC to discuss and resolve the scheduling conflict.
 Personal vacations, personal work obligations and personal family celebrations are never a reason to miss a scheduled clinical experience.